alexsave/dweets/textedit/README.md

 No idea.
 But it seems that at least <'font-size'> and <'font-family'> are required.

-So for font size, here is documentation on what you can provide: https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/font-size
+So for font size, here is documentation on what you can provide: https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/font-size.
 You might be familiar with something like `24px` or `80%` or `2rem`.
-For our purposes, `2cm` looks good enough and is just 3 bytes.
+For our purposes, `2cm` looks good and is just 3 bytes.

 For the font-family, somehow `a` resolves to a font.
 I've also seen `x.font="2in'"` as in https://www.dwitter.net/d/34414.
 I could've saved a byte by doing `x.font="2cm'", but I was testing this on Safari, where that has no effect on the font size, and results in tiny text.
 So `2cm a` it is.

-This is outside of the onkeydown handler because whenver x.reset() is called, we need to set the font again.
+This is outside of the `onkeydown` handler because whenever `x.reset()` is called, we need to set the font again.
 Otherwise the fillText will appear tiny.
 By setting `x.font` to this value every time the dweet function is called, we ensure the text stays the right size.